skydi17/navigation-wheel-plugin/README.md

 - OS version;
 - JDK version;
 - Plugin version (or commit hash, if you built the plugin yourself);
-- Detailed steps to reproduce (please include sample code).
+- Detailed steps to reproduce.

 <a name="thanks"></a>
 # Thanks